ra0sms/picorx_digi/README.md

 This is a clone of Jon Dawson's project [PicoRX SDR](https://github.com/dawsonjon/PicoRX).

 But I wanted to make a simple DIGI (WSPR, FT8) receiver.
 This modification works with PC and WSJT-X software by one USB Type-C cable.
+3.5 mm audio output is just for sound control.
+Audio from receiver to PC goes through USB connection.

 More information - https://ra0sms.com/picorx-digi-modes